QGY-main/Slide-creation-Skill-for-Claude/EVALUATION.md

 ### 2. Get both decks into a judge-readable form

-ChatGPT can't open a raw `.pptx` reliably in every context, so convert both decks to a form it can actually see:
+ChatGPT can't open a raw `.pptx` reliably in every context, hence:

 - Export each `.pptx` to PDF (PowerPoint/Keynote/Google Slides: File → Export/Download → PDF), or
 - Take a screenshot of each slide and combine them into one image-per-slide set.